 Adds a timestamped note to a lead, contact, or deal timeline with text and optional attachments.

-After Zia analyzes lead, add note to record: 'Zia Lead Score: 88/100.
-High priority: pre-approved, timeline 0-3 months, viewed website 6x this week.
-Recommended action: Call within 1 hour.'
+After Zia analyzes a deal, add note to record: 'Zia Deal Score: 88/100.
+High priority: 6.5% in-place cap, motivated seller, core submarket, broker re-surfaced 3x this week.
+Recommended action: Underwrite within 1 hour.'

 Sends an email to a contact using Zoho Mail integration, automatically logged to the record timeline.